-- (a) The words defined in Part 1.3 of the IAC Code Set Volume 4 have the same meaning in this Annexure unless a contrary intention appears. - (b) In this Annexure, 'device approval application' and related 'device' and 'SCD' references include, when necessary and relevant:

-- (i) 'SPoC solution', 'SPoC solution approval application' and related 'SPoC solution' references; and - (ii) in considering an application for approval of a non-standard POI Technology, 'non-standard POI Technology approval application' and related 'non-standard POI Technology' references.
+- (a) The words defined in Part 1.3 of the IAC Code Set Volume 4 have the same meaning in this Annexure unless a contrary intention appears. - (b) In this Annexure, 'device approval application' and related 'device' and Last amended 'SCD' references include, when necessary and relevant: - (i) 'SPoC Solution', 'SPoC Solution approval application' and related 'SPoC Solution' references; and - (ii) 'CPoC Solution', 'CPoC Solution approval application' and related 'CPoC Solution' references; and - (iii) in considering an application for approval of a non-standard POI Technology, 'non-standard POI Technology approval application' and related 'non-standard POI Technology' references.